The Science Behind Why We Need An Emergency Panic ButtonJason Siddall

 It is a sad fact of life here in our beautiful country, that we have to be so conscious of our personal security.
 However, we at MiAssist are working to add another vital layer of safety to the lives of our subscribers, as we endeavour to speed up response time and thwart the ever-changing efforts of the criminal plague.

-For more information on becoming a subscriber to the MiAssist network please visit our website or call us on 084 157 0077.
+For more information on becoming a subscriber to the MiAssist network please call us on 084 157 0077.